Squats get a whole lotta love these days, but lunges are an overlooked lower-body builder.

 Overhead Dumbbell Reverse Lunge

 By holding dumbbells overhead instead of at your sides, your entire core has to activate during this lunge variation.
 It’s a great way to challenge your balance and strengthen your abs.
+This full-body move will help you have a killer lunges before and after.

 Hold a pair of dumbbells overhead, straight over your shoulders.
 With your chest up and shoulders back, step backward with your right leg and lower your body until your front knee is bent 90 degrees.
 Pause briefly and return to the starting position.
 Complete all of the reps on one side before switching.